cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 Note here that Svein Harald and Olav are here following a conservative principle of including the bare minimum of what is needed by the trading department.
 This is to keep the complexity of the Enterprise model down.
-In addition, if they had included the `TimeseriesForecast` and `WeatherStation` in the enterprise model now, but later decided they actually needed these in the Enterprise model, however, slightly modified, they would have to do a reshape, or even rebuilding, of the model, which could be costly.
+In addition, if they had included the `TimeseriesForecast` and `WeatherStation` in the enterprise model now, but later decided they actually needed these in the Enterprise model, however, slightly modified, they would have to do a reshaping, or even rebuilding, of the model, which could be costly.
 Now, they have more flexibility if they later decide they need these in the Enterprise model later.
 A good rule of thumb is to have a concrete use case for including a concept in the Enterprise model.

-Olav have gathered the following six properties from the forecast solution model that he wants to include in the enterprise model:
+Olav has gathered the following six properties from the forecast solution model that he wants to include in the enterprise model:

 | Class       | Property              | Value Type | Min Count | Max Count | ... | Reference |